-Advocates of green beauty have been called neurotic, feminazi, anti-science, and fear-mongering—sometimes rightly, sometimes not.
-But, at its core, green beauty is something else.
+Fans of green beauty have been called neurotic, feminazi, anti-science, and fear-mongering—sometimes rightly, sometimes not.
+But what the critics fail to see is that, at its core, green beauty is something else entirely.

 Green beauty is an act of defiance.